CLASS: TAROT V

 The class is open to all students who are interested in numbers and dreaming.

-At the request of the students in last year’s class who completed three years of exploring Tarot, and the Major and the Minor Arcana, we will conclude our study this year with a class on the meaning of numbers.
+At the request of the students in last year’s class who completed four years of exploring Tarot, and the Major and the Minor Arcana, we will conclude our study this year with a class on the meaning of numbers.

 What do numbers really mean?